markpyb/YugabyteDB-Performance/Star-Schema-Benchmark-SSB-YugabyteDB-Performance/README.md

 | Q4.2  | Time        | 731 ms     | (2.1 s)    | (2.9 s)    | (11.8 s)  |
 | Q4.3  | Time        | 185 ms     | 485 ms     | 731 ms     | (2.4 s)   |

+---

-Environment:
+## Summary of Test Environment:

-YugabyteDB 2024.2.0 (Stable)
+- YugabyteDB 2024.2

-3-node, RF=3 cluster

-Zone-level fault tolerance (survive loss of 1 AZ)
+- Deployed on a 3-node cluster in public cloud
+- Fault tolerance: Survives complete loss of one availability zone
+- Replication factor: 3

+---

-Repository Contents:
+## Repository Contents:

-Schema definitions and indexing strategy
+- Database schema and index definitions

-Data generation scripts
+- Data generation scripts (`dbgen`)

-Data-loading procedures
+- Load procedures

-Benchmark query execution plans
+- Benchmark queries with detailed execution plans

+---

-Notes:
+## Additional Notes:

-Indexing is currently optimized for reasonable performance.
-Additional tuning is planned.

-Results demonstrate effective distributed JOIN and aggregation performance comparable to PostgreSQL.

-YugabyteDB is well-suited for mixed OLAP/OLTP workloads like financial reporting.

-Contributions Welcome:

-Feel free to contribute improvements to indexing, run benchmarks on newer versions, or scale tests with larger datasets and clusters.
-Future tests will explore larger seeds and additional optimization strategies
+- Current indexing is a first draft by me: a deeper look into it planned for later.
+- Results highlight YugabyteDB’s effectiveness at distributed JOINs and aggregations and great performance with PostgreSQL API
+- Ideal for mixed OLTP/OLAP/HTAP scenarios, enabling single-database solutions.

+---

+### Contributing:

+Improvements and optimizations are welcome! (indexing, hinting, GUC setting)

 ---
 My intallation route on redhat.